pmickus/ocp-rails-sandbox/README.md

 Each Comment is associated with only one Post.

-#### Author#trending
+#### Author.trending

-Now, with these models in mind, write an **Author#trending** method which satisfies the following:
+Now, with these models in mind, write an **Author.trending** scope which satisfies the following:

 .trending is a way of measuring which Authors have earned the most Comments in the last week.

-.trending returns a list of Authors, sorted (descending) by the number of total Comments left in the last 7 days on all the Author's Posts
+.trending returns Authors, sorted (descending) by the number of total Comments left in the last 7 days on all the Author's Posts

 .trending does not return any Authors who have garnered no Comments in the last 7 days.